rexrainbow/phaser3-rex-notes/docs/docs/board-fieldofview.md

             return cost;
         }
         ```
-        - Cost of blocker : `fieldOfView.BLOCKER`
+        - Cost of blocker : `fieldOfView.BLOCKER`.
         - `curTile` : Currest testing tileXY.
         - `tileXYArray` : A *read only*  tileXY array of sight path.
 - `debug` :
     - `debug.graphics` : A [graphics](graphics.md) object for showing debug messages.
     - `debug.visibleLineColor` : Color of visible line.
 Set `undefined` to not draw any line.
     - `debug.invisibleLineColor` : Color of invisible line.
 Set `undefined` to not draw any line.

+!!! note
+    Blocker is visible, but tiles after blocker are invisible.

 ### Set pre-test function